Opetushallitus/ataru/README.md

 Also remember to restart applications after re-compiling code!

 To run virkailija tests:
-* Navigate to untuva virkailija.untuva.aws.opintopolku.fi and login with ataru-user to get cas session.
+* Navigate to untuva virkailija.untuvaopintopolku.fi and login with ataru-user to get cas session.
 * Navigate to [http://localhost:8350/lomake-editori/virkailija-test.html](http://localhost:8350/lomake-editori/virkailija-test.html)

 That will run the tests for virkailija.